SMS Payment: 8 Things to Know About Text to Pay

-- Bill are added to their phone bill.
+- Bills are added to their phone bill.
 Popular with charities, this adds the chosen amount to a customer’s phone bill but is limited in flexibility and transaction value.

 You’ve got lots of options when it comes to text-to-pay systems, and the way these companies charge can vary widely as well, but they typically offer package rates on texts or transactions + a nominal fee for every transaction.

-#7 - Pay by text systems can double as great marketing tools
+7. Pay-by-text systems can double as marketing tools

-#8 - SMS Text Messages have an open rate of 90% or higher.
+8. SMS texts have an open rate of 90% or higher

 Ideally, these messages are interactive and should relate to another action a customer has taken.
 It needs to have context, and by using it to equip and assist instead of replace, you’ll be well on your way.